Stop the Hunt

 There is no sport to this cruel activity.
 And despite what the hunting ranches argue, canned hunting does nothing to enhance or benefit the threatened or endangered species.

 Many import applications involve bontebok, an antelope primarily found in South Africa.
-These majestic animals were hunted nearly to extinction in the wild, but now are largely farmed solely to supply trophies for hunters around the world.
+These majestic animals were hunted nearly to extinction in the wild, but now are commonly farmed solely to supply trophies for hunters around the world.

-By allowing the import of trophies from such hunts, the United States Fish and Wildlife Service is encouraging this practice – in contradiction to its statutory charge under the Endangered Species Act to further the interests and survival of endangered species like the bontebok.
+By allowing the import of trophies from such hunts, the FWS is encouraging this practice — in contradiction to its statutory charge under the Endangered Species Act to further the interests and survival of endangered species such as the bontebok.

 Related News